Read Before You Leave – Paris

 If it’s your first time to Paris and your main goal is to tick off the big bucket-list items (the Louvre, Notre Dame), then stay in the 1st arrondissement.
 Yes, you’ll pay a little more for the convenience of being within walking distance of museums and icons but this area is an ideal base if you’re short on time and big on experience.
 If you're seeking movie-worthy views of the ultimate Parisian icon, the Eiffel Tower, there are a number of beautiful boutique hotels in this central location worth considering.

-Le Marais, which crosses the 3rd and 4th arrondissements, is central without being overrun by tourists; book an apartment or Airbnb during your time here to experience life like a local – and be sure to track down one of the widely lauded, enormous falafels from L’as du Fallafel.
+Le Marais, which crosses the 3rd and 4th arrondissements, is central without being overrun by visitors; book an apartment or Airbnb during your time here to experience life like a local – and be sure to track down one of the widely lauded, enormous falafels from L’as du Fallafel.

 Saint-Germain-de-Pres was once the haunt of Picasso, Hemingway and later Jean-Paul Sartre.
 While the classic Parisian atmosphere remains, elegant boutiques and fancy restaurants have mostly replaced its bohemian past.
 Instead, stay close to Canal St Martin, a hipster, working-class neighbourhood that’s ground zero for up-and-coming artists and a plethora of cool bars.